'Sofagate 2' tops disappointing day for women

 Friday's joint communiqué, which is meant to set the tone for European-African relations during the next five years, called "for gender equality and women's empowerment in all spheres of life."

-The communiqué also called for "inclusion of women" including improving their access to jobs.

-But EU leaders had initially planned to make a strong statement on women's sexual and reproductive health and rights (SRHR) — and that was absent.
+But EU leaders had initially planned to also make a strong statement on women's sexual and reproductive health and rights (SRHR) — and that was absent.

 "It may seem like a fringe topic, but it's important in terms of what it says about EU values," an EU diplomat speaking on condition of anonymity told EUobserver.
 "What are we doing this summit for?
 Is it just photo opportunities?" the diplomat asked.